 Red Hat Linux FTP / TFTP

-The following are steps to set up FTP and TFTP on Red Hat Linux:
+The following describers steps to set up FTP (and later TFTP) on Red Hat Linux:

 rpm -q vsftpd

 The following is an example response (your version may differ):

 3. Modify the vsftpd.conf file which is in /etc/vsftpd

 b.
 Edit vsftpd.conf file with a text editor.

 d.
 Change umask = 000 (must be at least 011)